ODIM-Project/ODIM/README.md

 	 > **NOTE:** Ensure that these user Ids and group Ids are not present on the system prior to deployment.

-**WARNING:** Do not run the commands provided in this section as a root user unless mentioned.

 **Procedure**
 --------------

+**WARNING:** Do not run the commands provided in this section as a root user unless mentioned.

-1. Clone the ODIMRA repository form `https://github.com/ODIM-Project/ODIM.git` to the home directory of the user.
+1. Clone the ODIMRA repository form `https://github.com/ODIM-Project/ODIM.git` to the home directory of the user:
    ```
    $ git clone https://github.com/ODIM-Project/ODIM.git
    ```